 The Marine Sciences Laboratory (MSL)

 The Marine Sciences Laboratory's, Sequim Marine Research Operations is located on Sequim Bay in Washington's Puget Sound, offers various research capabilities in ecotoxicology, analytical chemistry, wetland and coastal ecology, fisheries, ocean processes, remote sensing, biotechnology and remediation.

 PNNL operates the DOE RAF to serve atmospheric scientists at DOE and other federal, state, and industrial laboratories in carrying out airborne research.
 This facility is dedicated to understanding atmospheric processes as they relate to the DOE's environmental missions and the global environment.
 Central to this facility is an advanced sampling platform, the PNNL Grumman Gulfstream 159 (G-1) aircraft and its flight crew, technical and engineering support staff, and state-of-the-art instrumentation.

-The Microproducts Breakthrough Institute (MBI) is a collaboration between Pacific Northwest National Laboratory and Oregon State University.
+The Microproducts Breakthrough Institute (MBI) is a collaboration between PNNL and Oregon State University.
 The facility, located on the Hewlett-Packard campus in Oregon, is uniquely tailored with capabilities focused for fabrication, modeling, and testing of nano and microchannel-based technologies.
 The mission of the MBI is to develop and commercialize nano and microchannel-based technologies for energy, medical, environmental and national security applications.